owenpriestley/owenpriestley.github.io/_portfolio/redgate/migrations.md

   nav: "portfolio"
 ---

-I joined the SQL Source Control team to help document the _migrations_ feature of the software.
+I joined the SQL Source Control team to help document the overhaul of the migrations feature in the software.

 Migration scripts are a particularly difficult feature to document, as each user approaches the task with a different mental model, and often has a different understanding of when and how to use the feature.

 ## Working with Migration scripts
-<a href="portfolio/redgate/SOC5-Workingwithmigrationscripts.pdf" class="btn btn--small">PDF</a> <a href="https://documentation.red-gate.com/display/SOC5/Working+with+migration+scripts" class="btn btn--small">Confluence</a>

 ### What are migration scripts?

-When you deploy changes committed to version control, the SQL Compare engine generates a deployment script to update the target database.
-You can use a migration script to add custom SQL to a specific point in this deployment script.
+When you deploy changes committed to version control, the SQL Compare engine generates a deployment script to update the target database.You can use a migration script to add custom SQL to a specific point in this deployment script.